Online Teaching Resources

 The decision to use Ensemble Anthem for your class depends largely on your teaching style, course content, and class size among others.
 It is ultimately up to you to know your teaching style and choose a method that will work for both you and your students.

-Ensemble Anthem works well for large classes, lectures, and those that do not require a great deal of student interaction.
-Using Ensemble Anthem allows you to record lectures in advance and share videos with students when needed, eliminating the need to stick to a definitive class meeting time.
+Ensemble Anthem works well for large classes or lectures that do not require much student interaction.
+Ensemble Anthem allows you to record lectures in advance and share videos with students when needed, eliminating the need for a definitive class meeting time.
 It also enables you to prepare material in advance.

 Ensemble Anthem will not be as effective for seminar type courses or those that require class discussion and student interaction.
-Since you are only sending a static video to students, they do not have the opportunity to directly ask questions.
+Since you are distributing a static video, students do not have the opportunity to directly ask questions.
 Keep this in mind as you plan your schedules and leave ample time for answering question via email or through Tracs/Canvas discussion forums.

 Before you begin using Ensemble Anthem you must submit a request form to ITAC so they can create your Ensemble and Mediaflo accounts.
 The request form can be found on the Ensemble Anthem support page.

-You will need to have two factor authorization set up to access the request form.
+You will need to have two-factor authorization to access the request form.

 You can sign into Mediaflo, install Ensemble Anthem, and view/share your content from the Welcome to Mediaflo! page.